 For the most up-to-date information, please check the list of apps available in "Applications" section of the FAQs.

-A number of statistical packages are included in the site licenses program.
+A number of statistical packages are included in the site license program.
 A site license will offer university departments products which are centrally funded and can be deployed on University assets at no additional cost.
 Please see the licensing availability information listed in this guide.
 For other programs, search the IT Knowledge Base

 Software that is not available in a site license, are available through bulk purchase programs.
 This offers departments, affiliated institutions and respective staff and students a way to purchase centrally-managed low cost software.

 For further advice and support, call the IT service desk on 8344 0888